 An obvious point, but still one worth making, is that personal finances are just that – personal.
 How much you should have saved, or invested, or in net worth is completely dependent on your own circumstances and goals.

-Someone intending to retire at 35 and spend their retirement cruising the world on their superyacht, sipping Dom Pérignon and eating meals prepared by their personal chef is going to need more savings than Scrooge McDuck.
+Someone intending to retire at 35 and spend their retirement cruising the world on their superyacht, sipping Dom Pérignon and eating meals prepared by their personal chef is going to need a savings pot resembling Scrooge McDuck’s hoard of gold.
 As a result, that shouldn’t be the benchmark for someone intending to retire in their late 50s, who wants to travel occasionally, take up a hobby, and spend time with the grandkids.

-The average amount in savings for UK investors is an interesting statistic to think about, but ultimately everyone’s financial situation is different.
-There’s little point comparing your own financial situation against the average, as nobody has an average situation.
+The average UK savings by age is an interesting statistic to think about, but ultimately everyone’s financial situation is different.
+There’s little point comparing your own financial situation against the average – nobody has an average situation.

 Having said that, the fact you’re reading this blog means you’re highly likely to be in a better financial position than most, given that an interest in investing puts you ahead of 99% of the population.